avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 #### Pay-As-You-Go Subnet Validation Fees

-**Idea:** Transition Subnet Validator registration to a dynamically priced, continuously charged fee (that doesn't require locking large amounts of $AVAX upfront)
+_Transition Subnet Validator registration to a dynamically priced, continuously charged fee (that doesn't require locking large amounts of $AVAX upfront)._

 While it would be possible to just transition to a lower required "lock" amount, many think that it would be more competitve to transition to a dynamically priced, continuous payment mechanism to register as a Subnet Validator.
 This new mechanism would target some $Y nAVAX fee that would be paid by each Subnet Validator per Subnet per second (pulling from a "Subnet Validator's Account") instead of requiring a large upfront lockup of $AVAX.